-Copenhagen Maker is the largest maker faire in Copenhagen.
-This year, the faire will be held on 8-10 September 2017 in Carlsberg Byen.
-It’s organised in the context of the Techfestival, where more than 15000 people are invited to explore and discuss the impact of technology in our lives.
-FemTech.dk participation is grounded on the stance that the future of technology development entails creating opportunities to bring different experiences, skills, and perspectives together.
+Copenhagen Maker is the largest maker fair in Copenhagen.
+This year, the fair will be held on 8-10 September 2017 in Carlsberg Byen.
+It’s organised in the context of the Techfestival, where more than 15000 people are invited to explore and discuss the impact of technology on our lives.
+FemTech.dk’s participation is grounded on the stance that the future of technology development entails creating opportunities to bring different experiences, skills, and perspectives together.

 Frederikke og Aroosa fra Albertslund Gymnasium var begejstrede for at være med på en FemTech workshop arrangeret af Pernille Bjørn fra DIKU.
 Pigerne programmerede en ‘venlig’ bamse, der i nogle tilfælde kan give en ekstra time på øjet om morgenen.